MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

       1. Select the **Choose public IP address** dropdown and enter the name of the public IP address of the IHS in the **West US** region that you wrote down before.
 You should see one entry matched.
 Select it for **Public IP address**.
    1. Wait for a while.
 Select **Refresh** until the **Monitor status** for endpoint *myPrimaryEndpoint* is *Online* and **Monitor status** for endpoint *myFailoverEndpoint* is *Degraded*.

-Next, verify if the sample app deployed to the primary WebSphere cluster ca be accessed from the Traffic Manager profile:
+Next, verify if the sample app deployed to the primary WebSphere cluster can be accessed from the Traffic Manager profile:

 1. Select **Overview** of the Traffic Manager profile you created.
 1. Check and copy the DNS name of the Traffic Manager profile, append it with */websphere-cafe/*.
 For example, `http://tmprofile-mjg022624.trafficmanager.net/websphere-cafe/`.